ropensci/rfishbase/data-raw/README.md

   `mp_withphotos`, `country.orig`).
 They are published as-is, since these are raw snapshots of the backend, but they show up in the verification diff as new tables — worth a glance before publishing.

-## Historical scripts

-`import_db.R`, `huggingface.R`, `write-prov.R` and `upload-and-register.R`
-document earlier iterations of this pipeline, when data was served from a GitHub-based pins board and later from HuggingFace, with provenance recorded via `prov`/`contentid`.
-They are kept for reference only; nothing in the current workflow calls them.